Dr Meegan Hall

-I work in Victoria’s Centre for Academic Development so most of my teaching is to lecturers and tutors.
+I work in Victoria University of Wellington’s Centre for Academic Development so most of my teaching is to lecturers and tutors.
 For example, I teach a 500-level course about higher education in Aotearoa New Zealand, and I contribute to another about curriculum design and assessment in university courses.
 I also teach on the Orientation to Teaching for new academic staff and deliver training workshops about topics such as inclusive teaching practice.
 When I can, I enjoy contributing to the programme offered by Te Kawa a Māui, the School of Māori Studies, such as their introductory course about Māori society and culture and their postgraduate course about Māori research methodologies.

 Tell us about your approach to teaching.

 I think of my role as being about helping people to make connections between what they already know and the new ideas and information that they want to acquire.
 I also try to take the time to talk with my students about not just what the new material is, but why it is relevant and important for their learning.
 In addition, I like to focus quite explicitly on skills development; when I set assessment I try to make it very clear what skills the students will be working on, and I endeavour to help them enhance their academic skills in ways that are likely to be useful for their future pursuits.